BU-Spark/ml-atfal-mafkoda-missing-children/README.md

 * If running from the BU SCC, ensure that the modules **python 3.8.10, cuda 11.3, and gcc 9.3.0** are loaded prior to running interactive sessions.
 * Please ensure you allocate at least one GPU before running any of the code (**3.5 K40m or P100 or V100** is ok, but certain GPUs (K40m) might not work.
 In that case wait until the other GPUs are free, then restart the SCC interactive session).

+### Roadmap of Repository Directories
+- DeploymentFinalNBs- contains the deployment notebooks for the face aging demo as well as the facial recognition demo
+- POC- contains the files for our proof of concept pipeline
+- data-EDA- contains notebooks for our exploratory data analysis
+- database- contains non-aged and non-frontalized photos for missing people; the version with aged and frontalized photos can be found in the link above
+- results- test image results from our POC pipeline runs; shows faces of missing people and the aged/frontalized outputs

 ## Known Issues